mxmauro/jsstencil/README.md

 ## Require/includes

-When you use `require` using a relative path and the file extension matches `options.fileExt` (which defaults to `.jst`), `require` will act as an include command and the content of the file will be inserted at the current script position.
+When you use `require` using a relative path and the file extension matches `options.fileExt` (which defaults to `.jss`), `require` will act as an include command and the content of the file will be inserted at the current script position.

 Otherwise `require` will have its default `NodeJS` behavior.